 Where to propose in Brighton?
-That’s the question – well not the question, but definitely one that is at the forefront of your mind.
+That’s the question – well not THE question, but definitely one that is at the forefront of your mind.
 The time has come and you’re on the hunt for the perfect places to propose in Brighton.

-Top 13 places to propose in Brighton for an epic “Yes!”
+Top 18 places to propose in Brighton for an epic “Yes!”

-Brighton is a really lovely city with lots of places you could get down on one knee to pop the big question.
+Brighton is a really lovely city with lots of places you could get down on one knee to propose to your one and only.
 To get a bit of privacy though, I’d suggest a weekday to help avoid crowds or venture a bit out of the city for a really romantic and excluded spot.

-1. The Chattri Monument
+1. Chattri Monument Proposal

 Think Brighton Pavilion but set in the rolling South Downs.
 It’s a war memorial and very secluded.
 It’s the perfect spot for a picnic and to spend a nice evening watching the sunset.
 There won’t be many crowds as it’s probably about a thirty minute walk – so do make sure you’re both wearing proper shoes.